God has a super-weapon to deal with that kind of betrayal.

 Evidence Not Seen: A Woman’s Miraculous Faith in the Jungles of World War II by Darlene Deibler Rose.
 I still use it as an example when I talk to people about enduring hardship.

 I’ll be sharing some other books in the days to come, but I’m also blessed by the abundance of good, biblically sound blog posts and eBooks being written by women and men today.
-It is important with blogs and books to be discerning.
+But, it is important with blogs and books to be discerning.
 Just because something is popular doesn’t make it biblical.
 Make sure what you’re reading lines up with your Bible!
 That’s another reason to be reading God’s Word in a purposeful way.

 That All Might Be Saved